 and swearing oaths on abbey missals

-in your dreams, drumming on the field
+in your dreams drumming on the field

-in bloodied boots and otherwise silent
+in bloodied boots and otherwise silent.

-no one claps afterwards they just linger
+No one claps afterwards they just linger

-dazed or mechanical, and big pupiled
+big pupiled, dazed or mechanical, inhaling

-inhaling the fetor of swollen unburied corpses
+the fetor of swollen unburied corpses

-tossed in the water supply of a castle besieged
+clogging the waterways of a chateau besieged

 by petraries and burning French countryside.